NYSDOT Announces Construction of Economic Recovery Project in Monroe County

 Of the $1.1 billion New York State received for highway and bridge projects under ARRA, a total investment of $74 million in economic-recovery funding is expected to be certified for Rochester area communities.

-The project stretches 2.6 miles from State Route 64 in Pittsford to Kreag Road in Bushnell’s Basin.
-Work will include the repair of pavement joints; minor drainage work; installation of detectable warning fields to sidewalks to alert pedestrians with visual impairments of intersections; pavement milling and overlay; and fresh pavement markings.
+The project stretches from State Route 259 (Parma-Hilton Road/N. Union Street) to State Route 261 (Manitou Road) in the town of Parma, Monroe County.
+Work will include the repair of pavement joints, cleaning and adjusting of drainage structures, pavement milling and overlay, and fresh pavement markings.

-Traffic on this two-lane roadway will be reduced to a one-lane alternating pattern after 9 a.m. to avoid the morning commute.
-This project begins Monday, August 3 and will be complete by October.
+Traffic on this four-lane roadway will be reduced to one lane in each direction during the daytime hours.
+Work zones were in place yesterday, July 14, and the project will be complete by October.

 "The State Department of Transportation office serving the greater Rochester region has been able to double its preventative maintenance paving program this year because of the economic recovery funds provided to us," Acting Regional Director Robert Traver said.
 "A strong preventative maintenance program is critical in keeping the State’s transportation system in a state of good repair for the thousands of citizens who use it."

-Traver noted the significant support of Senator Jim Alesi and Assembly members David Koon and Joseph Errigo in delivering this regional transportation project.
+Traver noted the significant support of the Congressional Delegation, State Senator Joseph Robach and Assembly member Steven Hawley in delivering this regional transportation project.

 The economic-recovery funds coming to New York State for transportation projects must follow the same process required for distributing all federal transportation funds.
 The funds are allocated to projects that are selected by the 13 regional Metropolitan Planning Organizations (MPOs) across the state, which are comprised of local elected officials, local transit operators and NYSDOT representatives.
 MPOs vote unanimously on projects for their Transportation Improvement Program, and the projects are candidates for economic-recovery funds.
 The paving project was approved by the Genesee Transportation Council to be eligible to receive ARRA funding.